Umar: Assassination

-Tombstone of caliph Umar, in the Green Dome in al-Masjid al-Nabawi, Medina.
-The first window from the right gives a view of Umar's grave.

 In 644, Umar was assassinated by a Persian slave named Abu Lu'lu'a Firuz.
 His motivation for the assassination is not clear, but medieval sources attribute it to a tax dispute with his Arab master al-Mughira ibn Shu'ba.
+Some historical sources report that Abu Lu'lu'a was taken prisoner and executed for his assassination of Umar, while other sources claim that he committed suicide.

 According to some historical accounts, Abu Lu'lu'a was a Zoroastrian from Nahavand (Iran), though other reports describe him as a Christian.
+Modern Western authors also take different views: some merely state that he was a Christian slave, whereas some find the sources claiming that he was a Christian to be unreliable According to the Mujmal al-tawārīkh wa-l-qiṣaṣ, an anonymous work written c.
+1126, Abu Lu'lu'a came from Fin, a village near Kashan.
 A highly skilled joiner and blacksmith, Abu Lu'lu'a was probably taken captive by his master al-Mughira in the Battle of Nahavand (642) and subsequently brought to Arabia, where he may also have converted to Islam.
-Other historical sources report that he was rather taken captive by al-Mughira in the Battle of al-Qadisiyya (636), or that he was sold to al-Mughira by Hurmuzān, an ex-Sassanid military officer who had been working for Umar as an adviser after his own capture by the Muslims.
-Although Medina was generally off-limits to the ʿajam (non-Arabs) under Umar's reign, Abu Lu'lu'a was exceptionally allowed to enter the capital of the early caliphate, being sent there by al-Mughira to serve the caliph.
+Other historical sources report that he was rather taken captive by al-Mughira in the Battle of al-Qadisiyya (636), or that he was sold to al-Mughira by Hormuzan, an ex-Sassanid military officer who had been working for Umar as an adviser after his own capture by the Muslims.
+Although Medina was generally off-limits to non-Arabs under Umar's reign, Abu Lu'lu'a was exceptionally allowed to enter the capital of the early caliphate, being sent there by al-Mughira to serve the caliph.

-When al-Mughira forced Abu Lu'lu'a to pay a kharāj tax of two dirhams a day, Abu Lu'lu'a turned to Umar to protest this tax.
+When al-Mughira forced Abu Lu'lu'a to pay a kharāj tax of three dirhams a month,.
+Abu Lu'lu'a turned to Umar to protest this tax.
 However, Umar refused to lift the tax, thus provoking Abu Lu'lu'a's rage.
-Although this is the reason given by most historical accounts for Abu Lu'lu'a's assassination of Umar, Umar's biased policies against non-Arab captives may also have played a prominent role.
-One day when Umar was leading the congregational prayer in the mosque of Medina, Abu Lu'lu'a stabbed him with a double-bladed dagger.
+Other accounts rather maintain that Abu Lu'lu'a's was angry about the caliph raising a kharāj tax on his master, al-Mughira.
+Although this is the reason given by most historical accounts, Umar's biased policies against non-Arab captives may also have played a role.One day when Umar was leading the congregational prayer in the mosque of Medina, Abu Lu'lu'a stabbed him with a double-bladed dagger.
+The dagger was described as "unique", having "two pointed sharp edges, with a handle in the middle".
 There are different versions of how this happened: according to one version, he also killed Kulayb ibn al-Bukayr al-Laythi who was behind Umar, while in another version, he stabbed thirteen people who tried to restrain him.
-According to some accounts, the caliph died on the day of the stabbing (Wednesday 26 Dhu al-Hijja of the Islamic year 23, or 3 November 644 according to the Julian calendar, or 6 November 644 according to the Gregorian calendar), while other accounts maintain that he survived three more days.
+According to some accounts, the caliph died on the day of the stabbing (3 November 644 according to the Julian calendar, or 6 November 644 according to the Gregorian calendar), while other accounts maintain that he survived for three more days.